huggingface/optimum-furiosa/README.md

 ### Installing in developer mode

-If you are working on the `optimum-graphcore` code then you should use an editable install by cloning and installing `optimum` and `optimum-graphcore`:
+If you are working on the `optimum-furiosa` code then you should use an editable install by cloning and installing `optimum` and `optimum-furiosa`:

 ```
 git clone https://github.com/huggingface/optimum